The Hunting Party (2007 film): United States

 Critical reaction to The Hunting Party was mixed.
-The film critic site Rotten Tomatoes gives the film a 54% rating, or "Rotten", based on 92 reviews (as of September 2019).
+The film critic site Rotten Tomatoes gives the film a 56% rating, based on 91 reviews.
 The aggregate consensus states: "The Hunting Party is tonally awkward: its shifts from dark satire to serious political thriller create an uneven film, despite best efforts from its game leads".

 The site Metacritic showed a rating of 54 out of 100, qualifying as "Average or Mixed Reviews", based on 22 ratings.
 The New York Times reviewer Manohla Dargis called the film: "A misfired, misguided would-be satire."
 Owen Gleiberman for Entertainment Weekly stated, on the other hand: "What makes The Hunting Party an original, gonzo treat is the way that Shepard plants the movie's tone somewhere between hair-trigger investigative danger and the from-the-frying-pan-into-the-fire glee of a Hope/Crosby picture."
 Elvis D'Silva of Rediff India, in his article "Fails to entertain", has questioned how much the movie reflects reality of the War in Bosnia and Herzegovina.

 Richard Gere promoted The Hunting Party with guest appearances on the Late Show with David Letterman and Late Night with Conan O'Brien.
 Still, the movie turned out to be a commercial disappointment domestically, grossing only US$969,869 in US theatres.

 It opened small, on September 7, 2007, initially being shown only on four screens in New York City and Los Angeles.
 It gradually expanded to other parts of USA over the following weeks, first to 40 screens, and then to 329.
 It ended its US theatrical life some six weeks after its release.